marmelab/tree.js/README.md

 <script type="text/javascript" src="/path/to/bower_components/q/q.js"></script>
 ```

-You can also use it with require as an AMD module.
+You can also use it with [RequireJS](http://requirejs.org/)  as an AMD module.

 Usage
 -----